aornota/redneck/src/md/2000 1-level opening bids/2300 1H opening/2370 1NT response to 1H opening.md

 (Note that this response does not promise a balanced hand.)

-If opener is minimum, they can pass (though might prefer to bid with a very unbalanced hand).
+If opener is minimum, they can pass (though they might prefer to bid with a very unbalanced hand).
 Otherwise, opener should rebid as follows:

 - {2C}, {2D}, and {2S} promise 4+ cards in the suit bid.
 - {2H} promises 5+ hearts.